-t’s so easy to spend entire days walking through the Old Town of Naples, exploring its narrow alleys, the ‘vicoli’.
+It’s so easy to spend entire days walking through the Old Town of Naples, exploring its narrow alleys, the ‘vicoli’.
 It’s such an interesting and pleasant journey, something that should be tried at least once in life.
 A few steps are enough to be surrounded by the sounds and the colors of an incredibly vital place.
-It’s so nice to get lost here, wandering around without destination, just for the pleasure of doing it.
+It’s so nice to get lost here, wandering around just for the pleasure of doing it.

-There is something so ‘Neapolitan’ in every crocchè, something deeply connected with the sunny disposition of this city and of its people.
+There is something so ‘Neapolitan’ in every crocchè, something deeply connected with the sunny disposition of this city and its people.

-o understand something more about the ‘special ingredient’ that improves so much the taste of a crocchè, it’s useful to remember the origin and the meaning of the word ‘agoràzein’.
+To understand something more about the ‘special ingredient’ that improves so much the taste of a crocchè, it’s useful to remember the origin and the meaning of the word ‘agoràzein’.
 It comes from ‘agorà’, a term frequently used in ancient Greece: it was the central square of a ‘polis’, the Ellenic City-State.
 Much more than a gathering place, it represented the pumping heart of a magnificent civilization.
 A meeting point not just for politicians, artists and philosophers, but also and foremost for common people.

 ‘Agoràzein’ means strolling around, enjoying the beauty of the place, the warmth of the sun, the company of interesting people, intriguing conversations, good food and so on.